Skill Development Modules

 Health Services Support Training (Direct Support Worker)

 This module series is designed to prepare participants to work as Direct Support Workers for persons with intellectual disabilities.
 This Occupational Specific Essential Skills module series aims to bridge the gap between the employers’ requirements and participants’ essential skills levels.
-The module is rich in hands-on, task-based activities and authentic materials that help participants enhance their skills in understanding agency policies and legislation in the sector, document use for reporting incidents, numeracy for budgeting and meal preparation, oral communication for effective communication with residents and co-workers, and thinking skills for handling challenging situations.
+The module is rich in hands-on, task-based activities and authentic materials that help participants enhance their skills in understanding agency policies and legislation in the sector, document use for reporting incidents, numeracy for budgeting and tracking residents’ expenses, oral communication for effective communication with residents and co-workers, and thinking skills for handling challenging situations.

 Introduction to Computers